 For this one, I will share another counterexample from the Valve New Employee Handbook which describes how to act without a boss.
 This is the kind of behavior we encourage in self-organizing agile teams:

 Now that you have read these ways to thwart progress, which do you recognize in your own organization?
 Is your own Agile Transformation being held hostage by any of the techniques above?
 What can be done?
-Consider the following Action steps.
+Consider taking some of the following actions.

 1. Get the right people on the bus